travelsoft-direct-connect/ndc-api-doc/02-login.md

 # Login operation
 {: .no_toc }
 The login operation authenticates a user and returns a token to access all others methods.
 A token has an expiration date and can be used for all requests of the user (agency/agent) until it expires.
-Usually a token is valid during 24h after its creation.
+Usually a token is valid during 1 hour after its creation.

 **You should also receive in this response somes cookies (JSESSIONID + ROUTE_ID), you must send them back to all the next requests in you workflow!**